 The Monroe Fellowship program aims to promote research on the Gulf South.
 Scholars, writers, and creative artists whose projects focus on or take place within the bioregion stretching from Texas to Florida may apply.
 Each award runs for twelve months and can be for as much as $10,000.
 Grant funds must be used to support research activities, including (but not limited to) travel to collections and sites, purchase of essential materials or equipment for research, hiring research assistant(s), and hiring translators to translate primary documents.
 Grant funds may not be used for honorariums for the applicant(s); translation of completed articles or manuscripts; or conference, presentation or other outreach expenses.
-Typically three or four of these grants are awarded every semester.
-The next deadline is Monday, March 26, 2018.
+Typically five to eight of these grants are awarded every semester.
+The next deadline is March 6, 2023.

-Monroe Fellows should expect to be called on from time to time to serve on the selection committee that award grants to future applicants.
+Monroe Fellows should expect to be called on from time to time to serve on the selection committee that awards grants to future applicants.

 To apply, please complete the form available at this link: https://secure.lglforms.com/form_engine/s/5RmXvm742_fGTz-bO3mJgw.
 Please note that the form will ask for contact information and a bio and will ask applicants to upload project proposals.
 All project proposals must be submitted as one compiled pdf.